jessebarocio/Owin.Security.Providers.Trello/README.md

 Before you can use this provider you need an API key from Trello.
 Refer to the [Trello documentation](https://trello.com/docs/gettingstarted/index.html#getting-an-application-key) for instructions on how to get an API key.

-In `Startup.Auth.cs` add the following using statement:

-    using Owin.Security.Providers.Trello;

-Then in the `ConfigureAuth` method enable the Trello provider:
+Once you have a key/secret just enable the Trello provider in your OWIN authentication configuration:

     app.UseTrelloAuthentication(
         key: "YourTrelloApiKey",